 Phoenix Child Custody, Visitation, and Support Lawyer

-At Stratton Family Law, our Phoenix child custody, visitation, and support lawyers work to find solutions that are in the best interests of the children while fighting for our client.
+At Stratton Family Law, our child custody, visitation, and support lawyers work to find solutions that are in the best interests of the children while fighting for our client.

 Child Custody in Maricopa County

 Arizona child custody law has changed along with the environment.
-For example, most Phoenix child custody lawyers no longer use terms like custodial and non-custodial parent.
+For example, most Scottsdale child custody lawyers no longer use terms like custodial and non-custodial parent.
 Instead, terms like residential parent and non-residential parent more accurately reflect the spirit of the co-parenting law.